-How does DevOps for devices work?
+What problems does DevOps for devices solve?

 Where does traditional Mobile Device Management (MDM) fit into DevOps?

 In other words: they’re not the right tool for the job — and they were never meant to be.
 Frequently, organizations turn to traditional MDM solutions for non-MDM problems because they lack a better option.
 To circumvent the shortcomings of MDM, many organizations end up building their own management solution.
-In a recent survey conducted by 451 Research (and commissioned by us), 84% of respondents said they were using a commercial MDM solution, and three-quarters of them are facing challenges with the existing tools.
+In a recent survey conducted by 451 Research (commissioned by Esper), 84% of respondents said they were using a commercial MDM solution, and three-quarters of them are facing challenges with the existing tools.

 The shift from MDM to DevOps is the missing piece of the device management puzzle that many organizations lack.
 Leveraging Android and implementing DevOps in your organization allows you to go beyond mere device management by giving you control of the entire toolchain from start (hardware, firmware) to finish (interface and UX).
 In turn, that allows for more agile management of your device fleet, as well as faster, more consistent, and reliable updates.

 DevOps for devices aligns people and practices around agile product innovation end to end.
-Going beyond MDM to DevOps can improve real-time response to changes in your device fleet makeup, OS version, apps, configurations, or user behavior.
+Going beyond MDM to DevOps for devices can improve real-time response to changes in your device fleet makeup, OS version, apps, configurations, or user behavior.
 Advanced telemetry metrics and real-time monitoring are essential aspects of the DevOps principle of observability.

 If you need a modern solution for not just managing a device fleet, but innovating and deploying software and products at scale, DevOps for devices is where you go.
 And if you’re not set up as a DevOps organization yet, don’t fret — our platform makes it incredibly straightforward to get started, and you can integrate our tech stack at your own pace to get immediate value with your current organization and continue to build it as your evolve toward a true DevOps implementation.